HeidiSQL/HeidiSQL/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 <!---
 Please don't remove the template.
+The report will be closed without it.
-Please verify the bug exists with the latest HeidiSQL build from https://www.heidisql.com/download.php#nightlybuilds -->
+-->

 **Preconditions**